braughtg/DCgit/README.md

 ## Basic Instructor Use:
 1. Create an organization for your course.
 1. Use the "Use this template" button in the DCgit repository on GitHub to create a repository for your course in your organization.
-1. Through the GitHub interfacer, edit the .DCGitConfig.bash file and update:
+1. Through the GitHub interface, edit the .DCGitConfig.bash file and update:
    - `COURSE_ID`
    - `GITHUB_COURSE_ORG`
    - `INSTRUCTOR_GITHUB_ID`